 Best for: sustainably sourced sushi.

-Something about this pleasant little Japanese restaurant makes you feel like you’re on holiday – even if, as the name indicates, you’re not far from Knightsbridge.
+Something about this pleasant little Japanese spot makes you feel like you’re on holiday – even if, as the name indicates, you’re at a Chelsea restaurant.
 It’s concealed down a mews and has a garden that feels like a quintessential West London courtyard complete with plant-smothered walls and wicker chairs that match your chopsticks.
 To eat, it’s seafood-heavy sushi – although the wagyu, topped with flecks of caviar and preserved spiced yuzu, is also unmissable.

 diningssw3.co.uk